-If you are concerned that you are not being paid super or not being paid the right amount of super, contact the Australian Tax Office on 13 10 20.
+Contact the Australian Tax Office on 13 10 20 if you are concerned that you are not being paid super or not being paid the right amount of super.

 With your first job secured and money in the bank, did you know you can protect what you earn?
-Income protection insurance can replace a large portion of your salary if you suffer a serious illness or injury and cannot work — so you can still pay to continue to pay your bills on time while you recover.
+Income protection insurance can replace a large portion of your salary if something happens and you cannot work.
+This way you can still pay to continue to pay your bills on time while you recover.

-For most of us, around 50 per cent of our salary or wages is allocated to fixed living expenses such as a mortgage or rent, food and utilities.
-So it’s worth considering just how long you’d be able to make your payments if you were suddenly unable to work.
+For most of us, around 50% of our salary or wages is allocated to fixed living expenses.
+This could include expenses such as a mortgage or rent, food and utilities.
+It’s worth considering just how long you’d be able to make your payments if you were suddenly unable to work.
 Here’s an interesting tool to find out how long your savings would last.

 With income protection cover, up to three-quarters of your earned income is replaced, typically by a monthly benefit until you are well enough to return to work again, or your cover ends.

-Creating a financial plan is the simplest way to get out of debt — and a great way to keep out of it.
+Creating a financial plan is the simplest way to get out of debt — and to stay out of it.

 Sitting down and writing it all down is a great way to start.
 Here are some tips for creating a simple, yet effective, budget:

-- Record your spending for the length of your pay cycle — everything from the ‘fixed expenses’ of mortgage or rent, utilities and groceries, to your ‘variable expenses,’ such as entertainment and morning espresso.
+- Record your spending for the length of your pay cycle.
+Everything from the ‘fixed expenses’ of rent, utilities and groceries, to your ‘variable expenses,’ such as entertainment and morning espresso.

 - Subtract the cost of your fixed and variable expenses from your income, and convert the remaining money into repaying your debts or savings.
 Eliminate as many variable expenses as possible to increase savings and/or reduce debt.